Variations of Power-Expected-Posterior Priors in Normal Regression Models

-The core idea in \cite{Fouskakis_etal_2016_glm} is to use the unnormalized power likelihood $f_{\vg}( \by^* | \betab, \sigma^2)^{1/\delta}$ and normalize the posterior density instead of the sampling distribution.
-This is also the approach followed by \cite{ibrahim_chen_2000} and \citet[Eq.4]{Friel_Pettitt_2008}.
-Specifically, the posterior distribution inside the integral of \eqref{PEP} is derived as
+\cite{Fouskakis_etal_2018_glm} introduced two alternative definitions of the PEP prior under the generalized linear model case.
+The core idea is to use the unnormalized power-likelihood $f_{\vg}( \by^* | \betab, \sigma^2, \X^*_\ell)^{1/\delta}$ and normalize the posterior density instead.
+This was also the approach followed by \cite{ibrahim_chen_2000} and \citet[Eq.4]{Friel_Pettitt_2008}.
+Under this view, the posterior distribution inside the integral of \eqref{PEP} is now derived as